growthengineering/ionic-cordova-multi-library-selection/README.md

 - 🔄 **Toggle Between Media Types:** Easily switch between selecting images and videos.
 - 📏 **Video Duration Display:** Display video duration for easy selection.

+## 📦 Installation

+To install the plugin, simply add it to your Ionic project using the following command:

 ```bash
 cordova plugin add https://github.com/growthengineering/
 ionic-cordova-multi-library-selection